 LISBON – Welcome dinner; guided sightseeing, visit the Alfama quarter and Jeronimos Monastery; farewell dinner

-OBIDOS – Walking tour of the medieval town
+OBIDOS – Walk around the medieval town

 ALCOBAÇA – Visit the Church of Santa Maria Monastery

 FATIMA – Visit the Sanctuary of Our Lady of the Rosary